sandialabs/OWENS.jl/docs/src/reference/reference.md

 server-free workbench directory with HTML, health YAML, and the generated Julia driver. `OWENS_APP.write_studio_project_bundle` also writes and links the Studio open-project bootstrap YAML that the app shell can hydrate from.
+The committed `examples/gui/rm2/owens_project.yml` fixture is relocatable and opens the RM2 WindIO inputs directly from the repository.

 The public helpers are: